 Recently through the 15.17 area early June high and historic congestion left the next significant historic congestion into the 15.70 and 16.00 areas.
-Yet now back below 15.00 on the current RAND rally leaves lower supports into the 14.69 December high and 14.50-.40 area.
+Yet now back below 15.00 on the current RAND rally leaves it below the 14.69 December high, with lower supports into the 14.50-.40 area that has held for now with 14.10-.00 below that.

 USD/RUB was a clear outlier on the previous and current EMERGING CURRENCIES return to weakness.
-That was due to the extensive Crude Oil recovery from the depths of December that is now also fading again with some pressure back on the RUBLE.
+That was due to the extensive Crude Oil recovery from the depths of December that is back now in the wake of the Saudi oil refinery attack relieving some pressure on the RUBLE.